 The whole world has its eyes fixed on unfolding events in Brazil where the FIFA World Cup will take place next year.
 This summer, though, the stage has been set for eight nations from six different confederations to battle it out in six cities.

-Brazil participate as hosts in Group A against 2011 CONCACAF Gold Cup champions Mexico, AFC powerhouse Japan and four-time FIFA World Cup winners Italy.
-In Group B, minnows Tahiti – 2012 OFC Nations Cup champions – are total outsiders whereas UEFA Euro 2012 kings Spain are overwhelming favourites to progress.
-However, no-one can rule out the threat of Luis Suarez’s CONMEBOL giants Uruguay and the daring desire of AFCON 2013 heroes Nigeria.
+Brazil were pitched as hosts in Group A against 2011 CONCACAF Gold Cup champions Mexico, AFC powerhouse Japan and four-time FIFA World Cup winners Italy.
+In Group B, minnows Tahiti – 2012 OFC Nations Cup champions – were put against UEFA Euro 2012 kings Spain.
+La Furia Roja qualified on top of Luis Suarez’s CONMEBOL giants Uruguay while ambitious AFCON 2013 heroes Nigeria had to crash out in the first round.

 The 2013 FIFA Confederations Cup is as spicy as one could wish.
 Do not miss any of the thrilling Confederations Cup matches between June 15 and June 30.
 Make sure to bookmark this page and check regularly for important channel and TV schedule updates throughout the 2013 Confederations Cup tournament.

-Confederations Cup 2013 Live Streaming and TV Listings: Group stage – Second Round
+Confederations Cup 2013 Live Streaming and TV Listings: Third-place Final & Grand Finale

 Tahiti’s first mission: winning the love of Brazil